Gavin-Yinld/csmFinder/readme.md

 # Introduction

 `csmFinder` is an R package for identifying putative cell-subset specific DNA methylation (pCSM) loci from single-cell or bulk methylomes.
-For single cell methylomes, a beta mixture model is involved to group the single cells into hyper- and hypo-methylated subsets.
-For bulk methylomes, a nonparametric Bayesian clustering algorithm is used for grouping the sequence reads into hyper- and hypo-methylated subsets.
-Both of them identify the genomic loci with significant methylation difference bwtween two subsets as pCSM loci.
+For single cell methylomes, a beta mixture model is used to group the single cells into hyper- and hypo-methylated subsets.
+For bulk methylomes, a nonparametric Bayesian clustering algorithm is used to group the pooled sequence reads into hyper- and hypo-methylated subsets.
+Both methods identify the genomic loci with significant methylation difference between the two subsets as pCSM loci.

 # Installation
 `csmFinder` needs the following tools to be installed and available in the `PATH` environment:
 1. [R](https://www.r-project.org/)(>=3.4.4)
-2.  [python2](https://www.python.org/downloads/) (>=2.7.10), with Numpy and Pandas module, to process the bismark extractor results
+2.  [python2](https://www.python.org/downloads/) (>=2.7.10), with Numpy and Pandas modules installed, to process the bismark extractor results
-3.  [bedtools2](https://github.com/arq5x/bedtools2) (>=2.28.0), to merge the overlapped pCSM segments into pCSM loci
+3.  [bedtools2](https://github.com/arq5x/bedtools2) (>=2.28.0), to merge the overlapped pCSM segments

 In R console,
 ```R